Unlocking More from Your Portfolio: The Power of Lombard Lending

 Case Study: Liquidity Without Disruption

 A client with a USD 5 million diversified portfolio identifies an opportunity to acquire a USD 3 million property.
-Rather than liquidating investments, potentially disrupting asset allocation, crystallising gains or selling at unfavourable levels, the client establishes a Lombard facility against the portfolio.
+Rather than liquidating investments, potentially disrupting their long-term asset allocation, crystallising gains or selling at unfavourable levels, the client establishes a Lombard facility against the portfolio.

-Using a structured loan-to-value of approximately 60%,the client draws USD 3 million to fund the purchase while keeping the portfolio fully invested.
+Using a structured loan-to-value of approximately 60%, the client draws USD 3 million to fund the purchase while keeping the portfolio fully invested.

 Conclusion

 Staying invested is a core principle of long-term wealth creation, but in reality, liquidity needs arise.
+Lombard lending can help bridge this gap and enables clients to stay invested while unlocking liquidity against existing portfolios.

-Brian O’Reilly
+Joan O'Reilly